The Script pay tribute to late bandmate Mark Sheehan at Electric Picnic

 “I just want to say thank you so much to anybody whose been playing our music or remembering Mark and sending us messages about it.
 You’ve really been getting us through this entire time.”

-The singer revealed Electric Picnic was due to be the band’s last ever gig together, and that Mark had been “dying” to perform at it.
+The singer revealed Electric Picnic was due to be the band’s last gig of the year, and that Mark had been “dying” to perform at it.

 He then began to sing the song ‘If You Could See Me Now’ in an emotional moment.